-Comparing my water usage from May 13 – August 11th, 2010 period to the same period a year ago, I used only 9,724 gallons of water versus a whopping 19,448 last year.
+Comparing my water usage from May 13 – August 11th, 2010 period to the same period a year earlier, I used only 9,724 gallons of water versus a whopping 19,448 the prior year.
 Wow!
 My usage was more than cut in half over the three month periods.
 Here’s a screenshot:

 Drilling down further, I found something even more shocking.
 The difference was almost entirely from the month of May, 2009.